sgielen/cosix/README.md

   cannot be built without CloudABI Python, so the `make boot` target cannot be run without this.
 Use the two flags, with absolute directories to the Python3 binary and its libraries, to be able to boot.
+- `-DCLOUDABI_FLOWER_SWITCHBOARD_BINARY`.
+As above, this is a necessary dependency to run Cosix.
 - `-DCLOUDABI_UNITTEST_BINARY` can be pointed at the unittest binary of cloudlibc, so you can run it by entering `run_unittests()` at the Python shell.
 Note that because not all system calls are (fully) implemented, the